MarcinDoga/AthermoBase/README.md

 - [Contact](#contact)

 ## Upcoming Updates
+(Not all features will be added in the first versions!
+Features will be added as the app continues to develop.)

 By the end of November 2024, AthermoBase will be fully ported to C# WPF on the .NET 8 framework.
 This transition will significantly improve animations and sound effects, and the application will gain a user-friendly GUI with interesting details.
 The WPF environment will allow a focus on application functionality and ease the burden of programming animations and effects, resulting in substantial feature updates.